amrullah/amrullah.github.io/pages/Uncommon Sense Teaching___Chapter 9.md

 - # Key Ideas of This [[Chapter]]
     - The two primary forms of online teaching are synchronous (right now) and asynchronous (any time).
     - It's best for students to both see and hear the material they are [[Learning]] (multimedia theory).
-    - Students are lost when they first start an online [[course]].
+    - Students are lost when they first start an online course.
 Make a short video to help them form a cognitive map that allows them to navigate the site.
     - Use email to reinforce and supplement what you include in LMS.
 Reach out to disengaged students to try to bring them on board.
     - Pay attention to the quality of your audio.
 A good microphone is worthwhile here.
 Watch the lighting and positioning of the camera too.
     - A key to making good asynchronous materials is creating videos that allow your presence as an instructor to shine.